GodotVR/godot_openxr/README.md

 ```

 ## Prebuild libraries
-If you do not want to compile the OpenXR plugin yourself you will find releases with prebuild copies of the plugin.
+If you do not want to compile the OpenXR plugin yourself goto the [releases page](https://github.com/GodotVR/godot_openxr/releases) where you can get prebuild copies of the plugin.
 Simply download and unzip the contents into your Godot project.

 ## Debugging